snapappointments/bootstrap-select/README.md

 Bootstrap-select is a jQuery plugin that utilizes Bootstrap's dropdown.js to style and bring additional functionality to standard select elements.

 <a href="https://silviomoreto.github.io/bootstrap-select/"><img src="https://cloud.githubusercontent.com/assets/2874325/18023324/42cf556c-6bb5-11e6-84ce-35be08ae57ba.gif" alt="bootstrap-select demo"></a>

-# HEY YOU!
-DO YOU WANT TO HELP?

-*He are looking for new maintainers on this project.
-If you think you can help on this, please send me an email to silviomoreto@gmail.com so we can continue improving the community plugin!*

 ## Demo and Documentation